-Hydralazine: can cause headaches, flushing, palpitations, dizziness, hypotension symptoms, and dizziness as a result of the sympathetic system stimulation.
+Hydralazine: can cause headaches, flushing, palpitations, dizziness, hypotension symptoms, and dizziness due to the sympathetic system stimulation.
 It is associated with drug-induced lupus erythematosus, hemolytic anemia, and other immune phenomena.

 Clonidine common side effects are drowsiness, headache, dizziness, irritability, nausea and vomiting, constipation, upper abdominal pain, and bradycardia, but other serious side effects can occur as angioedema, atrioventricular block, and severe hypotension.